Published on: May 12, 2022

 Here is where Vendor Risk Management (VRM) comes in.

-In part one, you'll learn everything about the foundations of VRM, from key definitions, types of risks your organization might be facing, how to manage the vendor ecosystem to the benefits of an effective VRM.
+This article will help you understand everything about the foundations of VRM, from key definitions, types of risks your organization might be facing, how to manage the vendor ecosystem to the benefits of an effective VRM.

-Traditional vs Enterprise Risk Management
+Traditional vs. Enterprise Risk Management

 A good idea would be to define these two popular concepts.
 Traditional Risk Management (TRM) is defined as an organization's earliest form of risk management that addresses loss exposures generated by financial, operational, and credit risks.
 It is a reactive approach that seeks solutions when problems surface.